Kettle River Farm

-Kettle River Farm is a small family farm on the banks of the beautiful Kettle River in Grand Forks BC.
-Stewarded by Owen and Nancy and their three children, Kettle River Farm is a family labour of love and is dedicated to organic practices.
-They supply the Co-op with beautiful certified organic fruit and vegetables including spectacular melons and corn on the cob in the late summer.
-As the weather tuns colder they supply us with great fall and winter keepers including squash and onions, helping keep us stocked with great local options well into the winter.
+Kettle River Farm is a small family farm in Grand Forks BC.
+Stewarded by Owen and Nancy and their three children, Kettle River Farm is a labour of love and is dedicated to organic practices.
+They supply your Co-op with beautiful certified organic fruit and veggies including spectacular melons and corn on the cob in the late summer.
+As the weather turns colder they supply great fall and winter keepers including squash and onions so we are brimming with wonderful local options well into the winter.

 Read on to learn more about this great True Local Farm….

 Who are the farmers at Kettle River Farm?